mhuebert/re-view/docs/docs/routing/index.md

-:toc:
-:toc-placement!:
+# Re-View Routing

-**https://github.com/mhuebert/re-view-routing[re-view-routing]** provides an API to listen for changes to a browser's location, and parses routes into simple Clojure data structures.
+**[re-view-routing](https://github.com/mhuebert/re-view-routing)** provides an API to listen for changes to a browser's location, and parses routes into simple Clojure data structures.
 The current route is 'just another fact' that views can depend on.

-toc::[]

 ## API